 On your death, any money left in your pension account can be paid (at the Trustees' discretion) to the people you nominate on an expression of wish form.
 If you have taken all the money from your pension account, there will be no further benefits payable.
-Your nominated beneficiaries will be able to keep drawing an income from your drawdown account tax free if you die before you're 75, otherwise they will pay income tax on withdrawals.
+Your nominated beneficiaries can use the money to set up their own drawdown account outside of the Atlas Master Trust.